What Is Loss Mitigation?

 - For borrowers who are over 90 days past due, Flex Modifications can provide additional forbearance if you must meet a 20% payment reduction

 You can find more information regarding Flex Modification, your eligibility, and other information by contacting your lender.
 They will be able to provide you with details regarding what your payments would be if you choose this option and help you decide what loss mitigation strategy is best for you.
+There are also other types of modification that you may qualify for depending on your situation and the type of mortgage you have.

 When Loss Mitigation Fails